Synucleinopathy: Mechanism

 The pathological aggregation of alpha-synuclein plays a key role in neurodegenerative disease.
 The misfolding and aggregation of alpha-synuclein form toxic fibrils, which in turn form pathological inclusions, such as Lewy bodies.
 These protein deposits are a hallmark of synucleinopathies, and may interrupt crucial neuronal processes, such as functions of synaptic vesicles, leading to neuronal death.
-Alpha-synuclein is encoded by the SNCA gene, and a mutation in this gene can lead to dysfunctions of the protein structure.
+While PD and DLB are characterized by neuronal aggregates of alpha-synuclein, MSA is characterized by glial aggregates, featuring glial cytoplasmic inclusions rather than Lewy bodies.

+Alpha-synuclein is encoded by the SNCA gene, and rare mutations in this gene can lead to dysfunctions of the protein structure.
 Post-translational modifications are also implicated in the aggregation of alpha-synuclein, mostly occurring in the C-terminus.
 Phosphorylation, acetylation, ubiquitination, oxidation, and other modifications alter the structure and charge of alpha-synuclein, which can in turn lead to the formation of Lewy bodies.

 Alpha-synuclein has a prion-like molecular spread and is suggested to be released through rare exocytosis pathways.
-This release with exosomes on their way to degradation in lysosomes suggest this process may be calcium-dependent, and therefore suggests propagation of misfolded alpha-synuclein between neurons synaptically connected.
+This release with exosomes on their way to degradation in lysosomes suggests this process may be calcium-dependent, and therefore suggests propagation of misfolded alpha-synuclein between neurons synaptically connected.
 Neuronal death caused by aggregated alpha-synuclein may also further accelerate the formation of these toxic aggregates, which can then trigger a selective progression of neuronal death through impairment of the mitochondria, alteration of calcium homeostasis, and lysosomal dysfunction.

 Early synaptic and plastic alterations mediated by alpha-synuclein, as well as the mechanisms of inflammation and synaptic dysfunction that occurs before neurodegeneration, are of key interest for investigating possible therapies for synucleinpathies.